bofussing/BEstimate/README.md

 ```

 ## Run BEstimate

+### Examples with BEstimate

+For example, if you would like to run for the *SRY* gene with NGG PAM sequence, with CBE (C to T editing) and without VEP and protein analysis:

 ```bash
 BEstimate -gene SRY -assembly GRCh38 -pamseq NGG -pamwin 21-23 -actwin 4-8 -protolen 20 -edit C -edit_to T -o ../output/ -ofile SRY_CBE_NGG